FurrO2/java-to-bedrock-pack-converter/README.md

 render_controllers/
 `

-##🧪 Usage
+## 🧪 Usage

 Run the script:`
 PackConverter_JavaToBedrock.py
 `

+Choose your language (Fr is the default language, En is also available)

-Place your Java resource pack folder into the GUI/Panem directory.
+Locate your Java resource pack folder with the GUI/Panel directory.
 (Do not use a zip file.)

 Click the Start Conversion button.